opensemanticsearch/open-semantic-entity-search-api/README.md

 Dictionary based Named Entity Extraction
 ========================================

-The component dictionary extracts named entities by dictionaries/lists of names
+For extraction of named entities from full-text the Entity Linker uses the module dictionary matcher, which extracts named entities by dictionaries/lists of names

 Dictionary matcher